CMAP-REPOS/LUI-wiki/README.md

+# A field guide to Land Use Inventory classifications

 This page serves as the springboard for classification guidelines for parcel-based Land Use Inventory work beginning in 2010.
 The guides that this page links to will serve as living documents that will be